qiskit-community/qiskit-experiments/docs/tutorials/Calibrating_ single-qubit_ gates_on_a_pulse_backend.rst

     print(spec_data.analysis_results("f01"))

-The instance of ``calibrations`` has automatically been updated with the measured frequency, as shown below.
+We now update the instance of ``calibrations`` with the value of the frequency we measured.
 In addition to the columns shown below, the calibrations also store the group to which a value belongs, whether a values is valid or not and the experiment id that produce a value.